hawknewton/bigrig/README.md

 ```

 A few things:
-* You can start Shipper with more than one active profile.
+* You can start Bigrig with more than one active profile.
 In the example
   above, you'd probably start the individual QA environments with a
   specific profile (`qa-1`, for example) and the broader **environment class**
   `qa`.